Louis-Luo-Tech/Big_Data_Tools_Installation_And_Configuration/README.md

 This code is first submitted to the AM by the Client Node.
 The AM requests the RM present in the Name Node for resources to be allotted.
 The RM in turn contacts the NM in each Data Node that is assigned for this job.

+# Maven
+## What is Maven

+Apache Maven is a software project management and comprehension tool.
+Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.

+## How to install Maven

+Maven 3.3+ require JDK 1.7 or above to execute

+### Step 1 Download
+### Step 2 Change the path of local repository if necessary

+  Default: ${user.home}/.m2/repository

+  <localRepository>/path/to/local/repo</localRepository>

 # Spark
 ## What is Spark